ubc-cpsc455-2024S/project-29_abd/README.md

 ### Setting Up the Development Environment
 Our project initiated by configuring a robust development environment.
 We utilized Git for version control, enabling efficient collaboration and tracking changes across our codebase.
 Command-line tools were essential for managing project dependencies and running scripts, ensuring our setup aligned with best practices from the initial workshops and labs.
 ### Building a Dynamic UI with React
 We leveraged React to build the front-end of our trip management application.
 React’s component-based architecture allowed us to create reusable and maintainable UI components.
-We utilized `useState` and `useEffect` hooks for state management and side effects, respectively.
+We utilized `useState` and `useEffect` hooks for state management and side effects, respectively intially.
 React Router facilitated seamless navigation between different views, providing a dynamic user experience.
 This approach mirrors the techniques and principles covered in the React workshops and assignments.
 ### Developing the Back-End with NodeJS and Express
 The server-side logic of our application is powered by NodeJS, with Express as the web application framework.
+This knowledge also allowed us to devleop react readuux into our application through the navigation of different splice files in order to handel the flow of our webapplication.
 We developed a RESTful API to handle CRUD operations for trips and day cards.
 Middleware functions were implemented for authentication, request validation, and error handling, ensuring a robust and secure back-end.
 Asynchronous programming with `async/await` enabled efficient handling of I/O operations, as emphasized in the NodeJS workshops.
 ### Utilizing MongoDB for Data Management
 MongoDB was chosen as our database due to its flexible schema and scalability.
 We used Mongoose to define schemas, enforce data validation, and manage relationships between documents.
 Collections were created for users, trips, and day cards, with appropriate indexing to optimize query performance.
 This setup aligns with the MongoDB workshops, which highlight the advantages of NoSQL databases for managing hierarchical and dynamic data.
 ### Streamlined Deployment with Render